 - the principles that underpin rollout of continuity of carer

 - high level models available for Local Maternity Systems to choose from

 - the details Local Maternity Systems will need to work out for themselves

-- setting local ambitions and trajectories
+- how to set local ambitions and trajectories

-- the next steps of implementation
+- the next steps in making it happen

 Continuity of carer was recommended in the Better Births report following the National Maternity Review, with the main aim for all pregnant women to build a relationship with the same midwife throughout their pregnancy, birth and postnatally.